Supersymmetry-assisted high-fidelity ground state preparation of single neutral atom in an optical tweezer: Conclusion

-\emph{Conclusion.---} In summary, we propose a method to deterministically prepare a single atom to the vibrational ground state of an optical tweezer with high-fidelity.
+In summary, we propose a method to deterministically prepare a single atom to the vibrational ground state of an optical tweezer with high fidelity, using a supersymmetric auxiliary tweezer.
+The supersymmetry is crucial for tweezer geometry design and plays a central role for extracting excited atoms.
 The scheme is built upon recent experimental progress on single atom preparation and sideband cooling, and applies to both fermionic and bosonic atom qubits.
 It addresses one major roadblock for realizing high-fidelity neutral atom qubit initialization, therefore may pave the way for the experimental realization of intermediate-scale neutral atom quantum computation and simulation.
 Our proposed qubit initialization can also be used to generate nonclassical quantum states which may find applications in other fields such as high precision measurement and quantum sensors.